pysiss/pysiss/README.md

 **Where can I get some data to try this out?**

+A good starting point is the [AuScope portal](http://portal.auscope.org) which will let you discover and visualise some of the datasets available.
+The data from the examples below come from exactly the same endpoints.
+You can find the enpoint url by clicking on the little binary icon beside each layer.

+**Can I use this freely?**

-This library is released under the CSIRO BSD/MIT license, whose terms are available in the `LICENSE.md` file.
+Yep - pySISS is released under the CSIRO BSD/MIT license, whose terms are available in the `LICENSE.md` file.

-**Warning** - this library is in a pre-alpha state and could change without warning.
+**Warning** - this library is in an alpha state and could change without warning.

 [![Build Status](https://travis-ci.org/pysiss/pysiss.svg?branch=develop)](https://travis-ci.org/pysiss/pysiss)
 [![Coverage Status](https://coveralls.io/repos/pysiss/pysiss/badge.svg?branch=develop)](https://coveralls.io/r/pysiss/pysiss?branch=develop)